How HR Should View Workplace Culture

 2. Define Your Needed Culture

-Once you understand your current culture, it is time for leaders to define the culture that is required to best execute the strategy across ten key cultural dimensions.
-While values and employee engagement initiatives can, and should, often be led from the bottom-up, we believe that the needed culture should be defined by the same people responsible for crafting the overall strategic direction.
+Identify the culture across required to execute strategy effectively across ten key cultural dimensions.
+While values and engagement initiatives can emerge bottom-up, the required culture should be defined by the leaders responsible for strategic direction.

 3. Prioritize the Cultural Gaps